data-apis/scipy-2023-presentation/paper.rst

 interoperate among, libraries.
 Too often, the APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
-This process can be very painful as the transition is far from seamless.
-This is particularly painful for array consuming libraries that wish to support multiple array library backends.
+This process can be very painful as the transition is far from seamless and creates barriers for libraries wanting to support multiple array library backends.

 The Consortium for Python Data API Standards (hereafter referred to as "the Consortium" and "we") aims to address this problem by standardizing a